fako/writing/setting/the-valley.md

 The family that makes the portal network within Terniten possible is headed by Lorawyn.
 Lorawyn's superpower is to transfer thoughts through the wind.
-By concentrating she can charge the air with a thought after which this thought can travel as the air moves by wind or the air currents created by birds, or even insects.
+By concentrating she can charge the air with a thought.
+After which this thought can travel as the air moves: by wind, the air currents created by birds, or even those of insects.
 As a thought arrives at the destination it manifests as an idea.
 The receiver of this idea is often not aware of its origin and will interpreted it as an original thought of their own.
 Lorawyn's power is at the heart of the functioning of Terniten's portals,